 - Hits: 5071

-Born in 1910, like his brother, Walter, Alec was also a Glasgow carpenter who came south looking for work.
+Born in 1910, like his brother, Walter, Alex was also a Glasgow carpenter who came south looking for work.
 Alex joined the Communist Party aged 25.

-Alec was a member of Birmingham Trades Council from 1938, later a member of its EC.
+Alex was a member of Birmingham Trades Council from 1938, later a member of its EC.
 A staunch Co-operator, he served on the Board of Directors of the local Co-op and was a delegated member of Birmingham City Council's Education Committee from 1954.

 In later life he became clerk of works for Sandwell Borough Council and performed the same function for the Party during the course of the building of its new premises, the Key Books and later also the Star Club in Essex Street, Birmingham.

 Alex served on the Midlands Party District Committee and its Secretariat for 12 years and was a municipal candidate for the Party; the picture is from when he stood as a local election candidate for the City Council in Weoley ward.
 He died in July 1991.

 Sources: Frank Watters' speech on the occasion of MDCP celebration of Alex McColloch's 65th birthday c.
 1975; GS personal knowledge